 Identify Error Pages with Broken Backlinks

-Now that we know how valuable this check could result for juicy SEO optimizations, let’s break down the steps of the process
+Now that we know how valuable this check could result for juicy SEO optimizations, let’s break down the process

-Export the list of 404 pages from the right-hand side toggle
+3️⃣ Export the list of 404 pages from the toggle on right-hand side

-Open the list of pages with backlinks exported with a third-party tool (Ahrefs, e.g)
+6️⃣ Open the list of pages with backlinks exported Ahrefs.

-Operate a traditional Vlookup in the cells where we previously saved some space and search for pages with errors in the exported list of pages with backlinks.
+7️⃣ Operate a Vlookup in the cells where we previously saved some space and search for pages with errors in the exported list of pages with backlinks.

 Then, assess the result:

-- If the Vlookup operation returns any matches, then historic pages with 4xx come with broken backlinks.
-If this is the case, recommend having redirects to prevent backlinks to be lost.
+- If the Vlookup operation returns any matches, then historical pages with 4xx come with broken backlinks.
+If this is the case, I recommend having redirects to prevent backlinks from being lost.

-- If the Vlookup operation does not return any matches, then historic pages with 4xx do not come with broken backlinks.
+- If the Vlookup operation does not return any matches, then historical pages with 4xx do not come with broken backlinks.
 If this is the case, just move forward.